eccenca/cmem-plugin-kafka/README-public.md

 # cmem-plugin-kafka

-Send messages to Apache Kafka.
+Send and receive messages from Apache Kafka.

 This is a plugin for [eccenca](https://eccenca.com) [Corporate Memory](https://documentation.eccenca.com).